thePlatform/thePlatform-video-manager/readme.txt

 = mpx Account Options =
-mpx Username - The mpx username to use for all of the plugin capabilities mpx Password - The password for the entered mpx username mpx Region - The region for the mpx account mpx Account - The mpx account to upload and retrieve media from
+mpx Username - The mpx username to use for all of the plugin capabilities mpx Password - The password for the entered mpx username mpx Account - The mpx account to upload and retrieve media from

 = Embedding Preferences =